spiritix/ga-legacy-cookie-parser/README.md

 # GA Legacy Cookie Parser

 Once upon a time, people used to parse Google Analytics cookies to retrieve and store user and campaign data in their database.
-Unfortunately, with Universal Analytics (UA), it was not possible to retrieve the GA cookie values anymore, since Universal Analytics script does not store relevant data on a cookie but processes it on server side.
+Unfortunately, with Universal Analytics (UA), it's not possible to retrieve the GA cookie values anymore, since Universal Analytics script does not store relevant data on a cookie but processes it on server side.

 This script provides a replacement for environments using Universal Analytics.
 It includes the old `ga.js`, makes sure